Hendschiken: Economy

+Transport

+Hendschiken has its own railway station, which is located on the Aargau Southern Railway line.
+The station is served by services of the Aargau S-Bahn and the S42 of the Zurich S-Bahn, which is a rush-hour service.

 Religion

 From the 2000 census, 226 or 25.2% were Roman Catholic, while 524 or 58.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belonged to the Christian Catholic faith.

 Education

 The entire Swiss population is generally well educated.
 In Hendschiken about 80.1% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 75 students attending primary school in the municipality.
 Hendschiken is home to the Gemeindebibliotheken und Schulbibliotheken (Municipal and School library).
 The library has (As of 2008) 3,400 books or other media, and loaned out 2,575 items in the same year.
 The library was open a total of 12.5 days with average of 2.5 hours per week during that year.